 M4: Interprofessional Approaches to Health Disparities

 The primary goal of the M4 year is to prepare students to be future leaders in improving health care for underserved populations.
-The IAHD program is an interprofessional elective for 4th year medicine and pharmacy students and Master’s level nursing, social work and public health students, through the UIC Colleges of Medicine, Nursing, Pharmacy, Social Work and the School of Public Health, and with faculty from the participating schools.
+The IAHD program is an interprofessional elective for 4th year medicine and pharmacy students and Master’s level nursing and public health students, through the UIC Colleges of Medicine, Nursing, Pharmacy, Dentistry and the School of Public Health, and with faculty from the participating schools.

 M4 IAHD Scholars will elect to participate in a longitudinal self-designed elective, during which they will participate in mentored community-based participatory research (CBPR) and quality improvement (QI) projects designed to provide learners with essential skills to improve health care for underserved populations.
 Students will build on knowledge and skills necessary for practicing patient-centered care and will acquire core competencies in community-based participatory research (CBPR), quality improvement (QI), and public health.